Painting is one of the easiest ways to upgrade your space without spending a lot of budget. But deciding on the color can be a tough decision.

 What’s Your Mood?

 There’s a whole psychology behind color.
 We know that certain colors affect how we behave and feel.
 So, when you are thinking about re-imagining your space, consider what feeling you want the room to convey.
 How do you want people to react when they step into that room?
 There are tons of charts on Pinterest and through a quick Google search that can help guide you with your decision.
 HouseBeautiful put out this easy-to-use guide: Color Meanings in Feng Shui.

 Where we live can impact what colors we decide to use in our homes.
 Are you surrounded by trees or water?
 Do you get a lot of natural light?
 Or do you live in an apartment that doesn’t get a lot of light?
 Do you want to lighten a room or embrace the dark?

 You can “try out” different paint colors in different rooms with various sources of light using tools like the one Benjamin Moore offers on their site.

 After deciding what mood you’re looking to create and whether you want to go light, dark or neutral, look around at the furniture that will be in the room.
 Does the color you like contrast, complement or clash?

 Also, take into consideration the color of your floors.
 You want to choose a paint color that will create contrast.
 Dark floors and crisp white, for example.
 Or choose a color that picks up the shade of your floor.

-No matter what color/s you decide on, make sure to get samples on your walls in different areas of the room to see how the lighting, especially at different times of the day, makes the color look in real life.
-And get more than one sample and live with it for a couple of days if you can.
-Investing a little time upfront will save you from some potentially expensive do-overs.
+No matter what color/s you decide on, make sure to get samples on your walls in different areas of the room to see how the lighting makes the color look in real life, especially at different times of the day.
+Get more than one sample and live with it for a couple of days, if you can.
+Investing a little time up front will save you from some potentially expensive do-overs.